dvishchu/labent-1497/docs/source/task_02.rst

     !!!!!
     Success rate is 100 percent (5/5), round-trip min/avg/max = 1/1/1 ms

-Let’s now verify state of control plane on our devices.
+Let’s verify now a state of the control plane on our devices.
 As you can see below, NVE interface state is Up.
 In terms of EVI 101 and 102, we can see that state is ``established``, which means that EVI was successfully provisioned on device.
 From the outputs, we can also verify L2 and L3 VNI information’s for corresponding EVI.

 L1 node